sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/Aptoide/README.md

 ## Installing Aptoide

-Once Android™ AppSupport is installed, download **Aptoide Store** from the Marketplaces folder in the Jolla Store and install it.
+Once Android AppSupport is installed, download **Aptoide Store** from the Marketplaces folder in the Jolla Store and install it.
 This app appears by the name **Aptoide** with an orange icon having a white V shape on it.

 <div class="flex-images" markdown="1">